mgrman/BlazorWith3d/README.md

 ### Prio 0 (what to do next)

-- fix bug by adding conversion of Unity/Babylon LeftHanded system to RightHanded system

 - Implement all API messages (instead of rectangular shape, add GLB loading)
-    - remove rectangular shape
+    - rectangular shape becomes box collider
-    - implement GLB
+    - implement GLB loading
-    - implement colliders support
+    - add top down thumbnail image of model (for HTML)

 - Unify visuals of all 4 renderers
   - add camera transform setting (and getting, as to have a request to set but I can get the real one)